 Sampling and Data

 The study was designed with a qualitative approach based on surveys.
 We conducted interviews with several submissions of indicators in the form of questions to informants.
 The question will be answered by the informant in 3 categories (1 = Yes, 2 = Maybe, and 3 = No).
-Study locations in 34 provinces in Indonesia with the help of informants namely tomato farmers who are members of the Farmers Group Association (GAPOKTAN).
+Study locations are in 34 provinces in Indonesia with the help of informants namely tomato farmers who are members of the Farmers Group Association (Gapoktan).
 As for the study period, we carried out the second lockdown phase established by the Government of Indonesia in the 2nd quartile (April 01, 2020 - June 30, 2020).
-GAPOKTAN Tomatoes in question are those who use social media applications, such as Facebook and Instagram.
+Gapoktan Tomatoes in question are those who use social media applications, such as Facebook and Instagram.

 The sample size was taken using the formula [6], because population size is not yet known with certainty.
 If the sample size is too large, the method becomes very sensitive, making it difficult to get good goodness of fit measurements.
 It is recommended that a minimum sample size of 5 to 10 observations for each parameter estimated [7], [8].